Available for the following Plan types:

 By default, all of your Jira notes will be sent to the Project you indicate and be set as the Issue Type you indicate during setup.
 You can change the default settings any time you need from FullStory settings.

-- Navigate to Settings > Integrations & API Keys
+- Navigate to Settings > Integrations > Manage.

-- Use the pop-out menu to disable the integration or change the issue or project type.
+- Use the pop-out menu to disable the integration or change the project or issue type.

-- The project I want doesn't appear as an option when configuring the add-on (step 7 above)
+- The project I want doesn't appear as an option when configuring the integration (step 4 above)

 Often, this is a permissions issue.
-The FullStory add-on must have "create issues" permissions on any project that you want to use.
-Typically, this permission is granted by default when you first install the add-on, but depending on your Jira configuration this may not be the case.
+The FullStory integration must have "create issues" permissions on any project that you want to use.
 To view or edit project-level permissions, go to [cog in the upper right] → Projects tab → [click on a project] → Permissions and then scroll down to "create issues".